blue-hexagon/manjana.dev/src/content/py-payload-encoding.md

 ---
-slug: "markdown-crashcourse"
+slug: "python-payload-encoding"
-date: "2024-11-07"
+date: "2022-01-01"
-title: "A Crash Course into Markdown"
-description: "A basic primer into markdown that will get you rolling."
+title: "Custom Payload Encoding and Decoding in Python"
+description: "A Deep Dive into payload encoding and decoding exploring creative ways of hiding information in plain sight"
-categories: ["crashcourse","dsl"]
+categories: ["stego","python","malware"]
+tags: ["steganography","python","malware"]
 featured: false
+series: ""
 ---

-In this article, we explore a fascinating Python script that showcases a unique approach to payload encoding and decoding.
+In this article, we explore a Python script that showcases a unique approach to payload encoding and decoding.
 This script is designed to encode Python scripts as a sequence of files, each containing small parts of the payload, and later decode them to reconstruct the original script.
-This process can be valuable in various cybersecurity applications, such as obfuscation techniques or distributed systems where payloads need to be delivered securely.

 The script features a set of classes that handle the encoding and decoding process, including a payload generator, file encoder, file decoder, and an execution handler.
-We'll break down the functionality and the key concepts in the code to better understand how it works and how you can leverage it in your own projects.
+We'll break down the functionality and the key concepts in the code to better understand how it works and finish of with a demonstration.

 # Key Concepts and Workflow

 ## Imports

 ```python
 import glob
 import os